Robert Walpole, 10th Baron Walpole: Ancestors

-Walpole was a relative of Sir Robert Walpole, the first British Prime Minister.
-He was the 10th and 8th Baron Walpole (from two different creations).
-His ancestors include Sir Robert Walpole's father Robert Walpole (1650–1700).
+Walpole was descended from Horatio Walpole, 1st Baron Walpole (of Wolterton), a younger brother of Sir Robert Walpole, the first British Prime Minister.
+He was the 10th and 8th Baron Walpole (of two different creations).
+His ancestors include Sir Robert's father, Colonel Robert Walpole (1650–1700).

 Education and local government career

-He was educated at Eton and King's College, Cambridge, where he received a BA and an MA He served on the County Council of Norfolk for eleven years from 1970 to 1981.
+He was educated at Eton and King's College, Cambridge, where he received a BA and an MA.
+He served on Norfolk County Council for eleven years from 1970 to 1981.

 House of Lords career

 He entered the House on the death of his father in 1989.
 He was a crossbencher and was internally elected to continue serving after the House of Lords Act 1999 prevented most hereditary peers from sitting.
 He retired from Parliament on 13 June 2017.

 Family

-His heir was Jonathan Robert Hugh Walpole (born 16 November 1967), a writer; he had four other children including Alice Walpole, a diplomat, by his first wife Judith Walpole (née Schofield), later Judith Chaplin.
-Their marriage was dissolved in 1979.
-In 1980 Walpole married Laurel Celia Ball with whom he has three further children.
+Walpole and his first wife Judith (née Schofield, later Chaplin) had four children, including Jonathan Robert Hugh Walpole (his heir, born 16 November 1967) and the diplomat Alice Walpole.
+The couple divorced in 1979.
+In 1980, Walpole married Laurel Celia Ball, with whom he had three further children.